 If you’re a B2B SaaS company with complex, sales-negotiated contracts, then the price listed on your sales order or contract may not always equal the price used for revenue recognition.
 When you start introducing variable pricing, discounts, credits, and early termination clauses, revenue recognition gets messy and that’s where RevenueBooks comes in.

 RevenueBooks automates the complex process of reallocating your total contract price to each performance obligation at the stated standalone selling price with flexible and easy-to-use formulas.

-Having an automated way to move away from the old standard and toward the new one is really the only way to mitigate the risk of human error in spreadsheets.
-Added bonus?
+Having an automated way to move away from the old standard and toward the new one is the only way to mitigate the risk of human error in spreadsheets.
+Bonus?
 You’re saving yourself a lot of time and hand-wringing.

 Learn more about rev rec in SaaSOptics here.